Israeli occupation of the West Bank: Land seizure mechanisms

-In 1968 a military order stopped attempts by Palestinians to register their land, while permitting Israel to register areas as state land with its own Custodian of Enemy Property.
-Whereas Ottoman and British Mandatory Authorities had used property-tax books to collect taxes from villages, Israel ignored these as evidence of ownership, demanding instead that proof be given the land was under cultivation, while army seizures often prevented villagers from continuing to work their fields.
-From 1967 to 1983, Israel expropriated over 52% of the West Bank, most of its prime agricultural land and, by the eve of 1993 Oslo Accords, these confiscations had encompassed over three-quarters of the territory.
+In 1968, a military order stopped attempts by Palestinians to register their land, while permitting Israel to register areas as state land with its own Custodian of Enemy Property.
+Whereas Ottoman and British Mandatory Authorities had used property-tax books to collect taxes from villages, Israel ignored these as evidence of ownership, demanding instead that proof be given that the land was under cultivation, while army seizures often prevented villagers from continuing to work their fields.
+From 1967 to 1983, Israel expropriated over 52% of the West Bank, most of its prime agricultural land, and, by the eve of the 1993 Oslo Accords, these confiscations had encompassed over three-quarters of the territory.
 The mechanisms by which Israel seizes or expropriates West Bank land were set forth in a detailed work by B'Tselem in 2002.
 Many practices outlined there were confirmed in the official Israeli Sasson Report of 2005, which focused on government subsidies and support for the creation of illegal Israeli outposts in knowing contravention of Israel's own laws.

 Under international law, a military may take temporary possession of occupied land, but not expropriate it.
 From 1957 to 1976 the IDF repeatedly requisitioned private Palestinian properties on the grounds of military necessity, only to turn them over for Jewish settlements, such as Matitiyahu, Neve Tzuf, Rimonim, Bet El, Kokhav Hashahar, Alon Shvut, El'azar, Efrat, Har Gilo, Migdal Oz, Gittit, Yitav and Qiryat Arba.
 This practice, after Palestinians appealed, was blocked by the High Court in the case of Elon Moreh (1979).
 Thereafter, the Ottoman Land Law of 1858, which enabled the sovereign to seize certain types of land, though much private land had not been registered to avoid taxes or military service with the Ottomans, was reactivated.
-Thirdly, land temporally abandoned during the 1967 was deemed absentee property came under trusteeship, but since Israel rarely allows refugees to return, instances where land is restored to its rightful owners are few and far between.
+Thirdly, land temporally abandoned during the 1967 war deemed absentee property came under trusteeship, but since Israel rarely allows refugees to return, instances where land is restored to its rightful owners are few and far between.
 If a claim is made, but the Custodian has sold it to a settler group in the meantime, the sale cannot be nullified even if invalid.
 Fourthly, land expropriated for public need under Jordanian law required notification, time for appeal, and royal approval.
 Israel modified this by delegating the power to regional military commanders, and by abolishing the requirement to publish the intention to expropriate in an official gazette.
-Appeals were dealt with no longer in local courts but by the military court system.
+Appeals were no longer dealt with in local courts but by the military court system.
 Lastly, land sales were subject to severe restrictions, except for purchases by the Jewish National Fund.
-Since Palestinians regard sale of their land to Jews as treasonable, the law was altered to enable Jewish buyers to withhold registration of property acquired from Palestinians for 15 years.
+Since Palestinians regard the sale of their land to Jews as treasonable, the law was altered to enable Jewish buyers to withhold registration of property acquired from Palestinians for 15 years.
 Many fraudulent practices in this regard flourished until they were formally stopped by law in 1985.

 One estimate put the amount of unalienable Islamic property dedicated to pious ends confiscated by Israel at over 600,000 dunams.